 Start / Finish Dates

-- Be over 18 years of age with physical and mental fitness
+- Be over 18 years of age with physical fitness

 - 42 credits at NCEA level 3 with 14 credits in two of the following subjects: Chemistry, Science, Biology, Health Studies, Physical Education